 Rachel kept up her mask of calm.
 Inside, she felt crushed but also sadly amused.
 This last slight had missed its mark.
-True, she was not royalty; however, Rachel’s father was the Duke of Devon and her proper title was Lady Rachel Griffin.
-It was impossible to get closer to royalty than her family, unless one were of royal blood.
-Duke was the highest of noble ranks, and the Griffins could trace their lineage back sixty-four generations, all the way back to Hyperborea, during the Roman Republic.
+True, she was not royalty; however, Rachel’s father was The Duke of Devon and her proper title was The Lady Rachel Griffin.
+Duke was the highest of noble ranks, second only to royalty, and the Griffins could trace their lineage back sixty-four generations, all the way back to Hyperborea, during the Roman Republic.

 She considered explaining but thought better of it.
 Such claims smacked of boasting.
-One did not win friends by boasting—well, not the sort of friends she wanted.
+One did not win friends by boasting—well, not the sort of friends she wanted anyway.

 Rachel looked at the three girls again, with their gold-flecked headbands and mother-of-pearl buttons.
 Realization dawned.
-These were the American nouveau riche, famous for flaunting their wealth.
-Coming to riches so recently, they did not understand the principle of true elegance.
+These were American nouveau riche, famous for flaunting their wealth.
+Coming to riches so recently, they did not understand true elegance.
 Rachel’s family owned a town, but the Griffins did not parade around with jewels on their robes.
 They had far too much class for that.

 Not that Rachel disliked Americans.
 In fact, she much admired the spirit of bravery and independence they exhibited.
 But she was beginning to fear she might not like these particular Americans.
 She felt sorry for these girls.
 But the sorrow was tinged with a fear.